Digital-Preservation-Finland/knowledge-base/docs/database/solutions/verapdf/orgverapdfpdfontcmapCMapParser-getBfrangeEndFromBytes-WARNING-Incorrect-bfrange-in-toUnicode-CMap-bfrange-contains-more-than-code/index.rst

 The error message refers to the method of the Java class.
 It's unclear is this a software error or error in a data file.

-Is it a bug in the validating software? - unclear
+Is it a bug in the validating software? -

 ------------------
 Possible solutions